pinpie/pinpie/readme.md

 This approach is friendly to version control systems — you can have versions of all your content to be safe and protected against loosing something while editing anything.
 Deployment friendly.
 Backup friendly.

 PinPIE have tag-based parser.
-Tag syntax is inspired by <a href="https://modx.com/">ModX</a> tag system.
+Tag syntax is inspired by [ModX](https://modx.com/) tag system.
 Basic tags are:

 - Chunks — a pieces of plain text